True Bits in the book

 Double jeopardy is a procedural defence that prevents an

 accused person from being tried a second time on the same charges following a

-A year and a day existed in British law until 1996 as a
+A year and a day was an ancient rule that existed in

 In Heathen mythology, the squirrel Ratatosk carries

-information the length of the world tree.
+information throughout the world tree.

 The red pill or the blue pill is a reference to the 1999